hemzaz/nvidia-driver-on-clear-linux/README.md

 $ reboot
 ```

 Next, run the driver installer script.
 Running the LTS kernel?
 Choose any driver in the list.
-Have a GeForce RTX 4000 series or running the native kernel?
+Running the Native kernel or GeForce RTX 4000 series?
 Specify `520` or later.
 Or provide the location of the `NVIDIA-Linux-x86_64-*` run-file.

 If you have an NVIDIA Optimus laptop, choose 520.
 The 525 display driver is [problematic](https://github.com/elFarto/nvidia-vaapi-driver/issues/141).